Mathematics / Research

 Interdisciplinary Work

 Our faculty's expertise often bridges multiple mathematical disciplines and extends into critical applied fields.
-These cross-cutting themes demonstrate the broad impact of our research:
+These cross-cutting themes demonstrate the broad impact of our research across Tulane University and beyond:

 Mathematics in Health & Biological Sciences

-From modeling cancer progression and immune responses to simulating biological fluid dynamics and understanding population movement, our mathematicians are at the forefront of biological and medical research.
-Faculty in our Mathematical & Computational Biology and Probability and Statistics clusters collaborate extensively, often with partners at the Tulane Cancer Center and the Center for Computational Science, to address pressing health challenges.
+From modeling cancer progression and tumor-immune interactions to simulating complex biological fluid dynamics—such as the locomotion of microorganisms and blood flow in flexible vessels—our mathematicians are at the forefront of biological and medical research.
+Faculty in our Mathematical & Computational Biology and Probability and Statistics clusters collaborate extensively to tackle pressing health challenges.
+Key partnerships include work with the Tulane Cancer Center, the Center for Computational Science, and the application of statistical genetics and phylogenetics to bioinformatics and evolutionary biology.

 In an increasingly data-driven world, our researchers are developing the mathematical foundations for statistical learning, high-dimensional data analysis, and predictive modeling.
-Contributions from our Probability and Statistics, Analysis & Differential Equations, and Algebra, Geometry & Number Theory clusters provide both the theoretical rigor and practical tools for understanding complex data and informing critical decisions across various societal domains.
+Contributions from across our clusters provide both the theoretical rigor and practical tools for understanding complex data.
+This includes pioneering work in topological data analysis, statistical phylogenetics, and the application of algebraic geometry to error-correcting codes and cryptography, directly informing critical decisions across various societal and technological domains.